Veterans and Dependants

 However, if we apply the veterans prevalence estimates by each age group, the relatively elderly population of Somerset means that the estimated total is somewhat higher at about 53,500, although the 'sample error' means that the true figure could be much higher, or indeed lower.

-Pensions data is managed by DASA on behalf of the MoD.
-The data provides numbers of current recipients at different geographic levels.
+Ministry of Defence (MoD) data provides numbers of current armed forces pension and compensation recipients at different geographic levels.
 It does not show those entitled to deferred pension payments (minimum eligibility criteria is 2 years service).
 Data is separated into three main datasets:

 - Armed Forces Pension Scheme (AFPS).
 This includes AFPS 75 and AFPS 2005.
 Benefits are based on the rank and length of service of an individual.
 All personnel serving between 6 April 1975 and 6 April 2005 will have served under the AFPS 75 scheme.
 AFPS 05 benefits are based on length of service and final salary and personnel who joined after 6 April 2005 will be serving under the AFPS 05 scheme.